louisportay/ft_select/README.md

 #The cursor moves in 4 directions (More complicated to implement than to say...)
 #Signal handling well executed (no ioctl call), will always restore the terminal as it was at the origin, even if deadly signal happen (Compile without ASAN)
 #Job control working fine (CTRL-Z, fg, bg), TERM environment handled properly
 # 'directory' mode -- Open the directories given in arguments and retrieve the files inside them.
+Do not pass arguments of length greater than 512(Or it will likely crash or cause an heap-buffer overflow)
 #Portable over Linux (Debian) and OS X (Sierra)
 #Screen Resizing (without flashes)
 #'Smart Padding' will change when the matched files change